CBowers28/COP4533_Programming_Assignment_1/README.md

 HOW TO RUN
 ----------
+1. Clone Repo into local IDE

+2. Use the natitive command line to run the following commands

-1. Run the matching algorithm: python3 main.py
+3. Run the matching algorithm: python3 main.py

-2. Verify a matching:
-   python3 verifier.py example.in example.out
+4. Verify a matching: python3 verifier.py example.in example.out

-3. Run scalability benchmarks: python3 benchmark.py
+5. Run scalability benchmarks: python3 benchmark.py

 PROJECT: Stable Matching (Hospital–Student)